Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Conclusion

 \section{Conclusion}

 The usual perturbative approach for quantization of gravity faces the problem of infinite numbers of diverging terms due to the dimensionality dependency of gravitational coupling constant.
-In the expedition of constructing a fully consistent theory of quantum gravity, Weinberg made an important headway by fixing the running gravitational constant at UV scale \cite{S. Weinberg}.
-The short distance behavior of gravity is characterized by a non-trivial fixed point of running gravitational coupling constant in the renormalization group flow.
-As far as the effects of asymptotic safety on black hole spacetime are concerned, the quantum effects are small for the massive black hole and also diminishes at very large distance.
-Nevertheless, even in the IR limit, the black hole in ASG theory are significantly differ from their GR counterparts.
-The generic absence of curvature singularity at center results in the zero temperature finite mass black hole remnant which formed at the final stage of black hole evaporation.
+In the expedition of constructing a fully consistent theory of quantum gravity, Weinberg \cite{S. Weinberg} made an important headway by fixing the running gravitational constant at UV scale.
+As far as the effects of asymptotic safety on black hole spacetimes are concerned, even in the infra-red limit, the black holes in ASG theory are significantly differ from their GR counterparts, though, the quantum effects diminish at asymptotically large distances.